Master Credentials List

 Application

 The Master Credentials List application is open year-round for Florida school districts, Florida College System institutions and local workforce development boards to submit credentials for consideration for the Master Credentials List.
-The following types of credentials may be submitted for consideration via this application: Advanced Technical Certifications, Career Certifications, College Credit Certifications, Industry Certifications, Registered Apprenticeship Certifications, Licenses, Applied Technology Diplomas, Associate in Applied Science Degrees, and Associate in Science Degree.
+The following types of credentials may be submitted for consideration via the application: Advanced Technical Certificates, career certificates, college credit certificates, industry certifications, Registered Apprenticeship certificates, licenses, Applied Technology Diplomas, Associate in Applied Science degrees, and Associate in Science degrees.
+Credentials submitted through the online application will be evaluated against the Framework of Quality and considered by the Credentials Review Committee for inclusion on the Master Credentials List on a quarterly basis.